Interesting Facts about Aristotle

 - At age 17 or 18, he enrolled at Plato’s Academy in Athens.
 He would go on to stay there for about 20 years, rising to the post of a senior member.

 - Aristotle may have lost as many as two times in the election to become headmaster of Plato’s Academy.
-The first defeat came to Speusippus, and the second was at the hands of Xenocrates (396-314 B.C.E).
+The first defeat came to the Greek philosopher Speusippus (c.
+408 – 339/8 BC), and the second was at the hands of Xenocrates (396-314 BC).

 - After he left Plato’s Academy, Aristotle set up his own academy called the Lyceum.